-Perhaps you want to up the physical senses by adding a splash of water, and squirt of washing up liquid for an awesome bubble effect?
+Perhaps you want to up the physical senses by adding a splash of water and a squirt of washing up liquid for an awesome bubble effect?

-Or maybe you’re the mood for construction, and want to build something great with bright play sand?
+Or maybe you’re in the mood for construction and want to build something great with bright play sand?

 Pro Sensory Tip: Fancy totally immersing your senses?
 Why not use Gelli Baff as your sensory base.
-It might create a bit of mess, but the slippy slimey nature of the gelli provides a completely unique sensory experience.
+It might create a bit of mess, but the slippy slimy nature of the Gelli provides a unique sensory experience.